Jman4190/nba-sql/README.md

 An application to build a Postgres, MySQL, or SQLite NBA database from the public API.

-If you are looking for the Windows client: [the latest alpha can be found here](https://github.com/mpope9/nba-sql/releases/tag/v0.0.4).
+If you are looking for the Windows client: [the latest alpha can be found here](https://github.com/mpope9/nba-sql/releases/tag/v0.0.6).

-This DB is still under construction and liable to schema changes. v0.1.0 will be the final schema before an official migration system is added.
-Until then, expect to rebuild the whole DB when trying to upgrade.
+This DB is still in it's alpha stage and liable to schema changes. v0.1.0 will be the final schema before an official migration system is added.
+Until then, expect to rebuild the whole DB when trying to refresh stats.

 The default behavior is loading the current season into a SQLite database.
 There are flags provided use a Postgres or SQLite database, and to specify a specific season.
 See commandline reference below.